Housing Benefit and Social Housing Under Occupation

 Useful Contacts, Help and Advice

-The CAB offers free, confidential advice face-to-face or by phone.
+- The Citizens Advice Bureau offers free, confidential advice face-to-face or by phone.
 Most CABs also offer home visits, and some give email advice.

 National Debt Line